Proof-of-Principle Experiment on a Displacement-Noise-Free Neutron Interferometer for Gravitational Wave Detection: Introduction

 To mitigate displacement noise in ground-based interferometers, the displacement-noise-free interferometer (DFI) was proposed \cite{DFI_1, DFI_2}.
 It works by combining signals so that displacement noise components cancel out \cite{DFI_3}.
 This principle has been experimentally validated using specially designed interferometric configurations \cite{DFI_4, DFI_5}.
 The DFI's frequency sensitivity depends on the propagation time of laser light between mirrors.
 More precisely, a DFI with an arm length of $L$ has an effective frequency of $c/L$.
 Thus, even a DFI with an arm length of ~10 km is insufficiently sensitive below 1 kHz.

 One method to solve this problem is the neutron DFI \cite{DFNI_Nishizawa}, which uses neutrons instead of laser light.
-Since neutrons can, in principle, have arbitrary speeds, the DFI's effective frequency can be reduced using neutrons with speeds slower than light.
+Since neutron speed can be chosen within experimental constraints, the DFI's effective frequency can be reduced using neutrons with speeds slower than light.
 Another advantage of the neutron DFI is the simplification of the interferometer configuration.
 Previous studies have demonstrated that the number of optical components and the required neutron incidence angles can be reduced or optimized using multiple neutron speeds \cite{DFNI_Iwaguchi_1, DFNI_Iwaguchi_2}, with further refinements explored in \cite{DFNI_Kawasaki}.

 In this study, we performed a proof-of-principle experiment to validate and assess the concept's feasibility.
 The experiment utilized a pulsed neutron source at the Materials and Life Science Experimental Facility (MLF) at the Japan Proton Accelerator Research Complex (J-PARC) \cite{J-PARC_1}.